Cheata/bulldozer/README.md

 Current features
--Removes structures and places them in bulldozers inventory -Picks up loose items on the ground
+- Removes structures and places them in bulldozers inventory
+- Picks up loose items on the ground
--Removes trees (adds wood to inventory)
+- Removes trees (adds wood to inventory)
--Removes rocks (adds stone to inventory)
+- Removes rocks (adds stone to inventory)

 To use: